Beyond Meritocracy

 Why this is a class issue

 The connection between animal exploitation and class rule is not merely analogical.
-At the material level, what class exploitation involves is the organized extraction of endosomatic energy — energy from living bodies — for the benefit of those who control them.
-This is true of the worker whose labor power is purchased, of the woman whose household and reproductive labor is appropriated, and of the animal whose entire bodily existence is restructured by production relations it has no capacity to resist or escape.
+At the material level, what class exploitation involves is the organized extraction of labor from living bodies — compelling other beings to act, under conditions you set, for purposes that serve you — for the benefit of those who control them.
+What makes this exploitation rather than mere resource use is that the bodies in question have experienced needs that the arrangement must systematically frustrate to extract at the rate accumulation demands.
+This is true of the worker whose labor power is purchased, of the woman whose reproductive labor is appropriated, and of the animal whose entire bodily existence is restructured by production relations it has no capacity to resist or escape.
+The companion essays develop the structural mechanisms: the distinction between consuming a body's stored energy and compelling its ongoing activity as labor; the appropriation of reproductive capacity — gestation, lactation, ovulation — as variable capital producing surplus value; the formal-to-real subsumption of animal biology by industrial production.[2]
+This essay's contribution is the ideological form: the circularity through which the exploitation is justified to those who benefit from it and participate in it daily.

 This was not always the relationship.
-The archaeological and genetic evidence indicates that many domestication events began not with human capture and control but with animal agency — wolves scavenging near human camps, cats following rodent populations into grain stores, wild sheep and goats gravitating toward managed landscapes.[1]
+The archaeological and genetic evidence indicates that many domestication events began not with human capture and control but with animal agency — wolves scavenging near human camps, cats following rodent populations into grain stores, wild sheep and goats gravitating toward managed landscapes.[3]
 These were relationships in which both parties adjusted their behavior, and in which the animals were active participants rather than passive objects of human will.
 What transformed these relationships into the property relations we have now was the progressive intensification of human control: selective breeding for traits that serve human purposes, confinement, the killing of individuals who resist management, and the systematic destruction of the animals' capacity for independent social life.
+The circularity operates here too: the docility, confinement-tolerance, and reduced flight response that millennia of selective breeding produced are then cited as evidence that these animals are "meant for" human use — that their subordination reflects their nature rather than its violent reshaping.
+But selective breeding can redesign the body; it cannot eliminate motivational architecture that is phylogenetically far older than domestication.
+The stereotypy evidence — bar-biting in sows, tongue-rolling in calves, pacing in confined predators — demonstrates that the needs persist through whatever class power does to the organisms it exploits.
 The current regime of animal exploitation is not the natural endpoint of cross-species contact.
 It is the product of the same logic that transforms every other social relationship into a class relation — the reorganization of a relationship that once involved mutual adjustment into one organized around extraction.
+The companion essay "Matter Out of Place" traces the same transition in the human case: prior taboo-structures included reciprocal spirit-relations with animals (the Bolivian miners' tío, the Andean Pachamama, totemic relationships across indigenous cosmologies), and their destruction by the property form was not merely a shift in control over animal bodies but a cosmological transformation — from reciprocal obligation to extraction — that tracks the Taussig transition MooP documents for labor.

 With domesticated animals, the denial of need-universality that elsewhere operates tacitly becomes systematic: their social existence is not merely neglected but actively destroyed.
-These are beings whose needs for sociality, freedom, play, and security are not unknown but deliberately overridden — because the production system requires it, and because meritocratic reasoning has taught us that their needs don't count.
+These are beings whose needs for connection, autonomy, play, and protection are not unknown but deliberately overridden — because the production system requires it, and because meritocratic reasoning has taught us that their needs don't count.

 A framework that identifies this logic as the foundation of what it opposes in human class relations but exempts its most extreme expression across species has not overcome the reasoning form — it has merely drawn the line at a different point.
 If the problem is the circular attribution of subordinate position to the subordinate's own deficiency, then consistency requires rejecting that attribution wherever it operates, including where it operates most completely.